-CRITICAL ZONES

-AFRICA SOUTH AND EAST
+CRITICAL ZONES AFRICA SOUTH AND EAST

-Post-doctoral Research Fellowship (3 years) in Commons Governance at the University of Cape Town
+Post-doctoral Research Fellowship (3 years) in the Social Science of Soil at the University of Cape Town

 Environmental Humanities South (EHS) is a research centre located in the Faculty of Humanities, at the University of Cape Town.
 EHS aims to facilitate inter/transdisciplinary collaboration between university-based researchers and different sectors of society, including government officials, activists, community members and artists.